Skip to contents

 cats

-Logical (extracting from a raster): If TRUE (default) and x is a categorical raster, then return the category labels instead of the values.
+Logical (extracting from a raster): If TRUE (default) and x is a categorical GRaster, then return the category labels instead of the values.

 verbose

-Logical: If TRUE, display progress (will only function when extracting from points on a GRaster when the number of GRasters is large).
+Logical: If TRUE, display progress (will only function when extracting from points on a GRaster when the number of GRasters is large, or when extracting using a "points" GVector with lots of points).

 Value